robotpony/w42/content/blog/2025/when-technology-gets-boring-innovation-begins.md

 **LCD screens** traveled a similar path.
 Remember when a flat-screen monitor cost $3,000?
 Now they're so cheap we stick them on refrigerators to show the weather.
 My house has screens I've never turned on.
 My car has screens.
 Even my watch is a screen.

-**Batteries** might be the perfect example.
+**Batteries** are my favourite example.
 From expensive curiosities to utterly forgotten infrastructure.
 Quick: how many devices in your house have batteries?
 Start counting.
-Include the obvious ones—remotes, clocks, smoke detectors.
-Now add the hidden ones—motherboard CMOS batteries, backup batteries in your router, the battery in that kitchen scale you forgot you owned.
+Include the obvious ones: remotes, clocks, smoke detectors.
+Now add the hidden ones: motherboard CMOS batteries, backup batteries in your router, the battery in that kitchen scale you forgot you owned.
 I'll wait.

 ## The cost curve never lies